Admin — Analytics

 Performance view

-Section titled “Performance view”The Performance view answers “which agents are slow, which agents fail, and where are the tokens going?”
+Section titled “Performance view”The Performance view answers “which runtime scopes are slow, which fail, and where are the tokens going?”

 - Latency percentiles (p50 / p95 / p99) over time